notsatan/auto-sub/README.md

 #### Log

 Enables logging, generates a log report for the run.
-Log files will be helpful to get crash reports, and/or file issues for bugs.
+Log files will be helpful to get crash reports, and/or filing an issue for a bug.
 The log file will stored in the current working directory, named `[auto-sub] logs.txt` (run `cwd` in Windows, or `pwd` in Linux/Mac to get the working directory)

 #### Test

-Test flag exists to explicitly test your setup, this includes attempting to locate FFmpeg and FFprobe executables implicitly, and fetching their versions (if found)

-*Note*: *auto-sub* will quit once the test completes, as a result, as such, the test flag can't be used outside uh, running the initial test.
+Test flag exists to explicitly test your setup, this includes attempting to locate FFmpeg and FFprobe executables implicitly, and fetching their versions (if found).
+Once the test completes, *auto-sub* will exit by default, as such, the test flag can't be used outside running the initial test.

 #### Version